ankitmaddyji/drag_and_drop/README.md

 7. Add a reset button to clear the second container and reset the first container to its original state.

 # How to Run
-1.Download the code and open extract the file in one folder 2.open the file index.html
+1. Download the code and open extract the file in one folder
+2. open the file index.html